2018 - 2020

 This research project analyzes the effects of family leave policies in the United States and Finland.

 This project, funded by the Alfred P. Sloan Foundation, examined the role of firms in shaping high-skilled immigration to the United States.

-Sari Pekkala Kerr, Ph.D., examines the impacts of immigrant entrepreneurs in the U.S. for this study funded by the National Science Foundation.
+Sari Pekkala Kerr, Ph.D., examined the impacts of immigrant entrepreneurs in the U.S. for this study funded by the National Science Foundation.

-This project reports on the demographic characteristics and personality traits of founders who are responsible for creating new U.S. firms and generating jobs.
+This project investigated the demographic characteristics and personality traits of founders who are responsible for creating new U.S. firms and generating jobs.

 This project evaluates how much high school seniors know about the labor market impacts related to their study choices and how additional information affects their application process and choices among alternative study places.